ParentJA/taxi/README.md

     serializer_class = TripSerializer
 ```

-We add our trip-based URL configuration to the main URL file.
+We include our trip-specific URL configuration in the main `urls.py` file.

 **taxi/urls.py**